Chrismat Stollen with Lemon Glaze

 - Combine milk or water and yeast.
 Let stand 3-5 minutes.
 Add 1 cup flour; mix well.
 Cover and let rest in a warm place until light and foamy, about 1 hour.

 - In a large bowl, cream butter and sugar.
 Beat in eggs, one at a time.
-Add salt and lemon peel.
+Add salt and lemon zest.
 Stir in the yeast mixture and enough remaining flour to form a soft dough.
 Knead until smooth and elastic, about 6-8 minutes.
 Place the dough in a greased bowl and cover and let rise in a warm place until doubled, about 1 hour.

 - Bake at 350° for 30-40 minutes or until golden brown.
 Cool on wire racks.
 Combine all glaze ingredients; brush on tops of cooled loaves.
-Yield: 2 loaves.